 Is the Red Poodle right for me?

 Red Poodles make excellent pets.
 They are sweet and friendly to their human pack, and they get along well with children.
-They are a peaceful breed that doesn’t like picking up fights with other pooches.
-While they’re not the best guard dogs, they still make loving and loyal pets for life.
+They are a peaceful breed and while they’re not the best guard dogs, they still make loving and loyal pets for life.

 DISCLAIMER: THIS WEBSITE DOES NOT PROVIDE MEDICAL ADVICE